Brevard County, Florida: Labor

-Healthcare facilities
+Healthcare

 As of 2011, there were ten hospitals in the county, with 1,734 beds total.
 Health First is the largest healthcare provider in the county, consisting of four not-for-profit hospitals—Cape Canaveral Hospital in Cocoa Beach, Holmes Regional Medical Center in Melbourne, Viera Hospital in Viera, Florida and Palm Bay Community Hospital in Palm Bay.

 Besides hospitalization, services include outpatient centers; the county's only trauma center (at Holmes Regional Medical Center); home care; specialized programs for cancer, diabetes, heart, stroke, and rehabilitative services; central Brevard's largest medical group; and Medicare Advantage, commercial POS, and commercial HMO health plans.
-Health First tries to integrate quality healthcare services with state-of-the-art technology.
 Parrish Medical Center, a 210-bed hospital, was named America's No. 1 Healing Hospital for the third straight year by the Baptist Healing Trust.

-Space Coast Center for Independent Living offers over-all services for individuals with all types of disabilities: peer support, advocacy, skills training, accessibility surveys, support groups, transportation, specialized equipment, sign language interpreter coordination services, and a program for high school students for career development.

-The Space Coast Early Intervention Center is a nationally recognized not-for-profit pre-school and therapeutic center that offers care and aids with the development of small children with special needs.
-Children are treated and educated with the specific goal of mainstreaming children diagnosed with the following into public school: Down syndrome, Williams syndrome, cerebral palsy, deletion syndrome, PDDs including Rett syndrome, autism, and Apert syndrome, as well as children with visual, speech and hearing delays.

-Health Outreach Prevention & Education (HOPE) is a network of community partners working together to provide care for people without insurance, and for children with special needs.
-This network includes hospitals.

-Harmony Farms runs a therapeutic riding program located on land donated by Duda Ranch located in Cocoa, Florida.

-Mental Health

-The Brevard Alzheimer's Foundation is unique for being a local organization only.
-It has three adult daycare service locations and often provides transportation and funding.
-The non-profit Circles of Care provides mental health programs to Brevard.
-Dialing 2-1-1 in the county gives response to people in crisis and/or needing information about community resources.

 Former place names

 There are place names currently used, or used at one time by the USGS.
 Some are early developments, while others are former stations along the main line of the Florida East Coast Railway.
 Several of these disappeared when Kennedy Space Center took over their area.